25 Things Cool People Wore in the 1980s

-Though Sperrys first launched in the 1930s, they didn’t have their moment until the 1980s, when the preppy look took over the runways and soon, street style as well.
-When it came to ’80s fashion trends, Ivy League style ruled.
-So Sperry Top-Siders were the only acceptable footwear to accompany your khakis and the Shetland sweater tied around your neck.
+Though Sperrys first launched in the 1930s, they didn’t have their moment until the 1980s, when the preppy look took over the runways and subsequently street style as well.
+When it came to ’80s fashion trends, Ivy League style ruled, and so Sperry Top-Siders were the only acceptable footwear to accompany your khakis and the Shetland sweater tied around your neck.

 The 1980s saw the birth of hip-hop culture, and along with it came a style that would define a generation.
 Bally sneakers, which ’80s rappers like Rakim and Slick Rick were particular fans of, were considered the ultimate status symbol throughout the decade.
 (The shoes stoke so much ’80s nostalgia that you can still buy them now, for $425 on bally.com).

 Founded by Swiss watchmaker Nicolas Hayek in 1983, Swatch watches were one of the biggest ’80s fashion trends.
-The brightly colored timepieces adorned the wrists of cool kids everywhere.
-And since they were also pretty affordable—selling for about $50 each—it became fashionable to wear more than one on each arm.
+During the decade, the brightly colored timepieces adorned the wrists of cool kids everywhere.
+And since they were also pretty affordable—the watches sold for about $50 each—it became fashionable to wear more than one on each arm.
 In fact, the more Swatches you piled on, the better.

 The stylish set of the 1980s rebelled agains the low-rise pants of the ’70s with super high-waisted ones instead.
 As modeled by Freddie Mercury here, they were functional, comfortable, and looked great paired with a “Choose Life” tee.

-Plus, thanks to those big back pockets, high-waisted jeans could hold a cell phone the size of a brick, which is about how big the first ones were at the time.
+Plus, thanks to those big back pockets, high-waisted jeans could hold a cell phone the size of a brick, which is about how big they were at the time.